Penn & Teller's Smoke and Mirrors: Development

 Penn & Teller's Smoke and Mirrors was developed by Absolute Entertainment, which also planned to publish it.
 Before the game's production, the company had been in a bad financial state, and one of its games, Goofy's Hysterical History Tour (1993), had built up a large unsold inventory that would have cost Absolute Entertainment millions of dollars to withdraw from customs.
 Around this time, the producer Barry Marx, who knew Jillette, conceived a game revolving around Penn & Teller.
 While they had previously received several video game pitches, Absolute Entertainment was the first to offer them direct involvement with the production.
 The duo designed the game with Marx and worked on it for seven weeks—with six-to-eight-hour sessions on three or four days per week—during mid-1993.
 They spent the majority of their time on the Smoke and Mirrors minigame.
 The television producer Eddie Gorodetsky came up with the idea for Desert Bus as an overly realistic and non-violent game, a response to Janet Reno, the United States Attorney General and an opponent of violence in video games.
 Some time later, Penn & Teller recorded their full-motion video sequences in a temporary blue screen studio at Absolute Entertainment's New Jersey headquarters.
 According to Mark Morris, one of the programmers, "Desert Bus took like, five minutes to program".
 The characters for the Smoke and Mirrors minigame were rotoscoped.
 Glen Schofield was the art director and Morris credited him with managing the interdisciplinary dynamic between the teams.
 Absolute Entertainment chose to develop for the Sega CD because it was the only platform the developers were familiar with.
+Gary Stockdale acted as the composer.